This post may contains affiliate links. As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 Compared to name-brand, opting for one of these store brand diapers will save you tons of money (they’re almost half the cost!).

-The largest box of Wal-Mart diapers runs $0.11 per diaper as of this writing in Dec.
-2022.
+The largest box of Wal-Mart diapers runs $0.11 per diaper as of this writing.
 The cost jumps slightly to $0.12 per diaper if you opt for smaller packages.

-Target Up & Up’s costs a touch more at $0.14 in Nov.
-2022.
+Target Up & Up’s costs a touch more at $0.14.
 However, I appreciate that Target’s Up & Up pricing is consistent regardless of the package size.

 Often you don’t need the biggest box (plus, it can be annoying to store) so this is a great feature.
 This also helps you avoid having a lot of leftover diapers when your kid outgrows a size.

-WINNER: Parent’s Choice — as of Dec.
-2022, Parent’s Choice were slightly cheaper, though the difference is almost negligible.
+WINNER: Parent’s Choice — Parent’s Choice were slightly cheaper, though the difference is almost negligible.

 I was unable to find a full ingredients list for Parent’s Choice.
 In fact, Parent’s Choice was one of the few diaper brands I’ve reviewed where I couldn’t track down even a general materials list.